Actively Recruiting

 - Prior cataract surgery or advanced cataract requiring combined surgery

-- Co-existing retinal diseases such as diabetic retinopathy, retinal detachment, or retinal vein occlusion
+- Presence of other retinal diseases such as diabetic retinopathy, retinal detachment, or retinal vein occlusion

-- Systemic conditions that prevent safe surgery or follow-up
+- Systemic health conditions that prevent safe surgery or follow-up

-- History of prior ocular or periocular corticosteroid use including injections or long-term topical eye drops
+- History of prior ocular or periocular corticosteroid use, including injections or long-term eye drops for the eyes

 AI-Screening